-The Cost of Accommodation in Malta
+The Cost of Living in Malta: Accommodation

 First of all, the cost of an apartment in Malta will depend entirely on which part of the island you choose to live in.
 The historic capital city of Valletta, and the surrounding areas of Floriana, Sliema, St. Julian’s and Paceville are the most expensive, followed by the university area, and the northern towns.

 Although Sliema is busy and populated, it’s well located, has lots of amenities both in and around the city, is well-connected to Valletta and has numerous options for apartments.
 We chose to base ourselves in this part of Malta for those reasons.

 The best way to find an apartment for rent is to look online, or if you have time and would prefer to find a place once you’re in-country, you can hire an agent to show you around.
 But, be warned that you’ll need to pay a hefty fee to the agent – 50% of one months rent!